Umuzi-org/ACN-syllabus/content/projects/nodejs/file-io/_index.md

 ## Instructions for reviewer

-- The save method should save the data in lower case and whitespace should be replaced by an underscore.
-This is the only accepted format.

 - The load function should print/console.log the visitor data.
 Ensure that the visitor data is not returned instead.
+UNLESS, the learner has taken up the challenge on laid out in the instructions section (instruction 4)

 - Edge cases should be catered for.
-The recruit should make sure that the load function takes in the proper data type.
+The learner should make sure that the load function takes in the proper data type.

-- The recruit should use mocks and spies if/when testing this project - since the project requires interacting with the file system.
+- The learner should use mocks and spies if/when testing this project - since the project requires interacting with the file system.